Financial Aid Policies

 For returning families, the deadline for submitting financial aid applications and supporting documentation is April 1st.
 Given the increasing demand for need-based support, it is imperative that returning families meet the April 1st deadline to avoid significant penalties.
 A 20% penalty will be assessed against any award where either the financial aid application or the supporting documentation is received after April 1st, with an additional 20% for every late month thereafter.

-The following supporting documentation must be submitted to SSS (via fax, scan, or mail–please do not send documents directly to the school) for your application to be considered complete:
+The following supporting documentation must be submitted to Blackbaud Financial Aid Management (via fax, scan or mail–please do not send documents directly to the school) for your application to be considered complete:

 - For current families, we request the most recently-filed tax forms, and for newly applying families, the two most recent tax forms